 • Energy audit – An energy audit is much more comprehensive, since a professional contractor conducts it.
 The auditor will use a blower door test or a thermographic scan to determine if and where your home is losing the most energy.

-How to Eliminate Air Leaks From Windows and Doors
+How to Eliminate Air Leaks From Windows

 • Seal air leaks with caulking – If any air leaks are found around the edges of your windows and they don’t warrant a replacement, then have a professional contractor apply caulking around your windows to create a seal and stop the leaks.